-8. Include references as needed (limit to one additional page)

-McGuire, V.L., 2013, Water-level and storage changes in the High Plains aquifer, predevelopment to 2011 and 2009-11: U.S. Geological Survey Scientific Investigations Report 2012-5291, 15 p.
-(Also available at http://pubs.usgs.gov/sir/2012/5291/.)

-9. Provide a few sentences on progress toward uploading data to a common/standardized platform, if applicable.
+None yet. - 8.
+Include references as needed (limit to one additional page) - McGuire, V.L., 2013, Water-level and storage changes in the High Plains aquifer, predevelopment to 2011 and 2009-11: U.S. Geological Survey Scientific Investigations Report 2012-5291, 15 p.
+(Also available at http://pubs.usgs.gov/sir/2012/5291/.) - 9.
+Provide a few sentences on progress toward uploading data to a common/standardized platform, if applicable.

 We have spoken with and provided example data to WRRI's data manager to begin to form a common data platform for sharing this water level change component of the Statewide Water Assessment.
-In September 2014, we participated in an additional follow up meeting with WRRI staff, including the data management team, and the group working on similar water level analyses.
+On September 19, 2014, we participated in an additional follow up meeting with WRRI staff, including the data management team, and the group working on similar water level analyses.
 We provided overview of our current database, discussed processes for data analysis and sharing.
 Action items included discussion with Produced Water database P.I. to establish potential links between databases, which are both based on well point locations.
-As of November, 2014, we have provided all water level data available to the Statewide Spatiotemporal Water Level project to insure common data are being used between the two water level projects.